grafana/mimir/docs/sources/operators-guide/configure/configure-helm-ha-deduplication-consul/index.md

 ## Verifying deduplication

 After Consul, Prometheus and Mimir running we can verify deduplication in several way.

-### Distributor metrics

-Mimir [distributor]{{< relref "../../architecture/components/distribuotr.md" >}} exposes some metrics related to HA deduplication.
-The relevant metrics are those with `cortex_ha_tracker_` prefix.

 ### ha_tracker's page